atgao/inPerson/README.md

 * Navbar: Make *Follow requests* (and Account Menu) displayed vertically not horizontally
 * Calendar form display weirddd
 * Content shift on opening menu
-* Make it not look horrendous on mobile (will prob just make an app for it thp over the summer)
+* Make it not look horrendous on mobile (will prob just make an app for it tho over the summer)